Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Applications

 Using the JFM with spline-based baseline hazards and robust variance (Table \ref{tab:readmission}, Panel A), the unadjusted analysis indicated substantial between-patient heterogeneity (frailty variance $\theta=1.38$, $p<0.001$) and a positive association between recurrent readmissions and death ($\alpha=1.28$, $p<0.001$).
 Chemotherapy showed opposite directions across endpoints: a non-significant reduction in the readmission rate ($\mathrm{HR} = 0.78$, 95\% CI = 0.52-1.17; $p=0.228$) and a non-significant increase in the hazard of death ($\mathrm{HR} = 1.61$, 95\% CI = 0.90 - 2.89; $p=0.109$).
 After adjustment for sex, Charlson index, and Dukes stage, both heterogeneity and association remained statistically significant but attenuated ($\theta=1.07$, $p<0.001$; $\alpha=0.63$, $p<0.001$), as expected.
 In the adjusted model, chemotherapy no longer influenced readmissions ($\mathrm{HR} = 0.86$, 95\% CI = 0.61-1.20; $p=0.371$) but was associated with a higher hazard of death ($\mathrm{HR} = 2.90$, 95\% CI = 1.62 - 5.18; $p<0.001$).

 As for the LWR analysis (Table \ref{tab:readmission}, Panel B), across the unstratified analysis and all stratified variants (by sex, Charlson, Dukes, and their interaction), the WR estimates were below 1 but not statistically significant (e.g., unstratified $\mathrm{WR} = 0.98$, 95\% CI = 0.75 - 1.27; $p=0.878$).
 Stratification by baseline prognostic factors yielded similar conclusions (despite an increased magnitude of effect), with several estimates near but still above the two-sided 5\% threshold (e.g., $\mathrm{WR} = 0.76$, 95\% CI = 0.57 - 1.01 when stratified by Dukes; $p=0.058$).
 Note that, for the stratified analyses using the Charlson index, as it is a time-dependent covariate, we paired individuals based on their Charlson scores at baseline.
+Win ratio conclusions were consistent across the choice of win function (SWR, NWR, FWR, and LWR; Appendix Table \ref{tab:winfunc_sensitivity}).
+Only the NWR with stratification on Dukes stage yielded a significant win ratio estimate (p=0.049), still at the border of significance.

 Overall, LWR results suggest no detectable net benefit of chemotherapy once both components and prioritization rules are taken into account, which is inconsistent with the JFM findings.
 These results could be explained by the opposing effects of chemotherapy on the two endpoints observed in the JFM analysis.
 The LWR method does not allow us to disentangle the effects on each component separately, making it difficult to interpret the results in the presence of such opposing effects.
 However, the direction of the effect ($\mathrm{LWR}<1$) is consistent across methods, suggesting a potential harmful effect of chemotherapy when accounting for both readmissions and death.